neuralchemist/the-social-network/README.md

 ## Future Work

 - Setup firstore database for user feeds using firebase backend-as-a-service.
-- create an account with using email and password
+- create an account using email and password
 - authenticate using Facebook, GitHub or Google

 These are some of the features I want to implement in the future or reuse from some of my other projects.